 Mucus is an essential substance in the human body and is usually a friend, despite its unpleasant reputation.
-However, at times, or in certain people, too much mucus is made and the mucus is transformed from a useful material into a dangerous foe.
+Sometimes or in certain people, however, too much mucus is made and it’s transformed from a useful material into a dangerous foe.
 This is especially sad in diseases that affect the quality of life.
-Hopefully medical research will continue to discover improved ways of dealing with excess mucus and its consequences.
+Hopefully, medical research will continue to discover improved ways of dealing with excess mucus and its consequences.

 © 2011 Linda Crampton